 4.22 DRT's E-Mission Zero Fleet Electrification Plan was endorsed by Region Council at its meeting on June 29, 2022 and referred to DRT's long-term servicing and financing strategy to be presented to Committee and Council in advance of the 2023 Business Plans and Budget.
 The plan outlined DRT's approach to transitioning all vehicles to zero greenhouse gas tailpipe emission alternatives by 2037 with a focus on battery electric technologies.
 The plan is aligned with the Region's Climate Change Action Plan (CCAP) and the 2020-2024 Strategic Plan.
 It includes a year-over-year vehicle acquisition plan for the phased implementation of battery electric vehicles, charging equipment and infrastructure.
-Under this plan DRT will purchase only zero emission vehicles as of 2024, achieving a 90 per cent reduction in greenhouse gas emissions from public transit by 2030.
+Under this plan DRT will purchase only zero emission sfrom public transit by 2030.
 Figure 3 illustrates the E-Mission Zero Fleet Electrification Plan's transition of DRT's fleet to zero emission technologies by 2037 and the corresponding greenhouse gas emission reductions as provided in Report #2022-DRT-10.

-Figure 3: Fleet Composition Forecast and Related GHG Emissions purchasing only diesel/gasoline vehicles over the time period.
+Figure 3: Fleet Composition Forecast and Related GHG Emissions

+4.23 The E-Mission Zero Fleet Electrification Plan estimated the transition of DRT's fleet to zero emission technologies by 2037 to have a net cost of \$312 million in capital and operating costs or 7.8 per cent above the business-as-usual option of purchasing only diesel/gasoline vehicles over the time period.
 These added costs are primarily associated with increased capital costs for charging equipment and infrastructure necessary to support a new fueling supply chain, higher capital cost per vehicle associated with battery electric buses, and requirements for additional vehicles required to deliver service based on current operating range limitations.
 These costs are offset in part by the fuel and maintenance savings expected over the life cycle of the vehicles.